JamesLiao714/Emotion_recognition_on_twitter/README.md

    `Gen_model.py` - Generate the language model for our prediction.

-   `Emotion_pred.ipynb` - Dmonstrate how I infer the emotion of each tweet and analyze the given data, including model selection, preprocessing, etc.
+   `Emotion_pred.ipynb` - __Competition report__ dmonstrating how I infer the emotion of tweets and analyze the given data, including model selection,        preprocessing, etc.